ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-building-companies-around-infinite-values.markdown

 But **business isn't a Finite game**.

 - Business doesn't have a fixed set of players.
-People are always starting new companies, and competing in new ways.
+People are always starting new companies and competing in new ways.
 - There isn't a fixed set of rules.
 People innovate, cross industries, do partnerships.
 All kinds of new ways of doing business and competing happen, all the time.
 - But most importantly, business doesnt have an agreed upon outcome.
-There is no date when business stops and we all get scored.
+There is no date when business ends and we all get scored.
 Every day business continues, and we have to keep working to stay in business.

 So **Business is an Infinite game**!

-Now that we have correctly understood the type of the game we're playing, we can actually start to play it better.
+Now that we have correctly understood the type of the game we're playing; we can actually start to play it better.
 We don't have to focus on winning now.
-We shouldn't be focusing on being number 1 every day, or playing to out do whatever move we just saw our competitors do.
+We shouldn't be focusing on being number 1 every day or playing to out do whatever move we just saw our competitors do.

 Knowing that business is an Infinite game lets us start thinking about how we can play to stay in the game longest.
 How we can make our practices sustainable.